Arabian Stock

 certainty – Wadi Mangan and Amram's Pillars – are located within the boundaries

 of the Elat Massif Reserve.
-The sites in Wadi Nimra
+The sites in Wadi Nimra and in the

-Elot
+Elot fields

-are not located within a nature reserve
+are not located within a nature reserve.

 ·